morinlandon12/laughing-panda/README.md

 - Dataset includes ~2million quotes including contextual tags, and authors scraped from Goodreads and BrainyQuotes.
 The folder "scrape" includes the scripts used to scrape the respective sites.

-- Basic_Data_Exploration.ipynb contains all the basic exploration done on the quotes dataset.
+- Basic_Data_Exploration.ipynb contains all the basic exploration done on the quotes dataset
+- Experiments and evaluation for respective models below
+  - T5BaseTrainingEval.ipynb
+  - T5BaseandLargeTrain.ipynb
+  - distilGPT2.ipynb